Pungarayacu oil field: History

 It was discovered in 1970 and developed by Ivanhoe Energy.

 The contract between the Ecuadorian government and Ivanhoe Energy to explore the Block 20 was signed in October 2008 and was planned to run for 30 years.
 The first barrels produced out of the Pungarayacu field were pumped in October 2010.
 By 2011, the heavy crude oil was elevated to pipeline quality.

 In 2014, the 30-year contract between Ecuador's government and Ivanhoe Energy was cancelled.
 The development of a wider consortium was announced, China National Petroleum Corporation was considered to take the lead on the project, and Ivanhoe Energy was supposed to be part of the consortium.
 By 2015, due to lower oil prices, Ivanhoe Energy scaled back on the development of Block 20.

 Description

-The total proven reserves of the Pungarayacu oil field are between 4.3 billion barrels (577×106tonnes) and 12.1 billion barrels (1624×106tonnes) with a mean estimate of 6.4 billion barrels (859×106tonnes), and production will be centered on 130000 oilbbl/d.
+The total proven reserves of the Pungarayacu oil field are between 4.3 billion barrels (577 million tonnes) and 12.1 billion barrels (1.62 billion tonnes) with a mean estimate of 6.4 billion barrels (859 million tonnes), and production will be centered on 130000 oilbbl/d.

 Pungarayacu means "tar water"in the Kichwa language.